REALMstudios operates through a design lens

 At a practice level we value equality, collaboration, participation, diligence and leadership.
 Weekly cross-studio project reviews with input from all staff define our practice culture and enhance project outcomes.

-readings, research and design
+readings, research and realisation

-We deliver this through a framework based on; Readings, Research and Design, where projects involve explorative readings of place, infusing research from a broader platform of knowledge (including indigenous), then synthesis through the creative act of design.
+We deliver this through a framework based on; Readings, Research and Realisation, where projects involve explorative readings of place, infusing research from a broader platform of knowledge (including indigenous), then synthesis through the creative act of design.

 Our projects in turn reflect our sets of skills, focus, framework and values and our clients appreciate the creative process and outcomes generated.